Raymond Finch

 Supervised care before/after school

-Two days a week there will be after school clubs until 16.00.
-We will also partner with the Parq Ubud management in providing other forms of extended provision for our students.
+Two days a week there will be after school clubs until 16.00/16.30 TBC.
+We will also partner with other high-quality children's activity providers within our host residential complex's territory to facilitate families in organising extended provision on all days after school should they require this.

 School bus service available